 The mkdirs.sh script executed above resides in \$SDP/Server/Unix/setup.
 It sets up the basic directory structure used by the SDP.
-Carefully review the header of this script before running it, and adjust the values of the variables near the top of the script as required.
+Carefully review the config file mkdirs.cfg for this script before running it, and adjust the values of the variables near the top of the script as required.
 The important parameters are:

-Parameter Description DB1 Name of the hxmetadatal volume (can be same as DB2) DB2 Name of the hxmetadata2 volume (can be same as DB1) DD Name of the hxdepots volume LG Name of the hxlogs volume ADMINUSER P4USER value of a Perforce super user that operates SDP scripts, typically perforce or p4admin.
+Parameter Description DB1 Name of the hxmetadatal volume (can be same as DB2) DB2 Name of the hxmetadata2 volume (can be same as DB1) DD Name of the hxdepots volume LG Name of the hxlogs volume CN Volume for /p4/common SHAREDDATA TRUE or FALSE - whether sharing the /hxdepots volume with a replica ADMINUSER P4USER value of a Perforce super user that operates SDP scripts, typically perforce or p4admin.
 OSUSER Operating system user that will run the Perforce instance, typically perforce.
 OSGROUP Operating system group that OSUSER belongs to, typically perforce.
-SDP Path to SDP distribution file tree CASESENSITIVE Indicates if server has special case sensitivity settings CLUSTER Indicates if server is running in cluster P4ADMINPASS Password to use for Perforce superuser account P4SERVICEPASS Service User's password for replication P4DNSNAME Fully qualified DNS name of the Perforce master server machine
+SDP Path to SDP distribution file tree CASE_SENSITIVE Indicates if server has special case sensitivity settings P4DNSNAME Hostname for master server for this server instance P4ADMINPASS P4SERVICEPASS Password to use for Perforce superuser account - can be edited later in /p4/common/config/.p4password.p4_1.admin Service User's password for replication - can be edited later - same dir as above.
+P4DNSNAME Fully qualified DNS name of the Perforce master server machine